democracyforwardaotearoanewzealand/introduction/README.md

 * US tarriff refunds - as Ngapuhi were less able to export culture - $10B NZD.
 * China bonds to ensure a bright future - $30B NZD.
 * A legal case (Weatherby's Racing Authority vs McDonalds) - to reduce animal cruelty - Transbeing Vision - ?$B NZD.
-* Pepsi royalty case - when Wellington region was acoustically traumatised and otherwise affected by the Hikoi, Avatar 3 tourism, and other ongoing behaviours - I was one of the only people drinking Pepsi openly at the time and now their sales are up and they have new billboards around Wellington. $4B NZD.
+* Pepsi royalty case - when Wellington region was acoustically traumatised and otherwise affected by the Hikoi, Avatar 3 tourism, and other ongoing behaviours - I was one of the only people drinking Pepsi openly at the time and now their sales mometum is up and they have new billboards around Wellington. $4B NZD.
-.

 Democracy Forward is working with https://www.remoteoz.com/ for the remotes.

-The back-end has not been set up yet.
+The IT back-end has not been set up yet.
 None of the votes are official yet as far as I know.

-https://www.gets.govt.nz/ is the current tender system that needs replacing. https://fasttrack.govt.nz/ is the current project system for MCERT.
+https://www.gets.govt.nz/ is the current tender system that needs replacing.

+https://fasttrack.govt.nz/ is the current project system for MCERT.

 Democracy Forward Parliament Bench is located on Victoria St, Wellington (across from Pinnacle Apartments).
 I can't guarantee full-time attendance.
 Ready for discourse.